 History of the BBC African Footballer of the Year award

-Before the BBC African Footballer of the Year 2017 launches in November, BBC Sport looks at all the previous winners.
+Following the launch of the BBC African Footballer of the Year award, BBC Sport looks at all the previous winners.

 The prize started life as the BBC African Sports Star of the Year award in 1992, when Ghanaian footballer Abedi Pele was the inaugural winner.